lostdemeter/holographersworkbench/README.md

 ## Overview

 The workbench consolidates techniques from multiple specialized modules into a coherent library with shared patterns and reusable components.
+AIs should start at AI_README.md for the quickest overview.

 ### Unified From